Manuel Prado Ugarteche: Foreign policy of first government

+Between two presidencies (1945-1956)

-Second Government (1956-1962)
+Second government (1956–1962)

-The elections were held on June 17, 1956.
+Elections were held on 17 June 1956.
 The official results were as follows: Manuel Prado Ugarteche, 568,134 votes (45.5%); Fernando Belaunde Terry, 457,638 votes (36.7%) and Hernando de Lavalle, 222,323 votes (17.8%).

 During Prado's second presidency (1956–1962), the only significant proscribed party was the APRA (American Popular Revolutionary Alliance), which was thrown out of power and outlawed in 1948 by President Manuel Odría.
 Prado announced that he would submit to the newly elected Congress a bill to legalize APRA once again.
 The bill was later passed and the APRA's famed founder, Víctor Raúl Haya de la Torre, returned from foreign exile.

 This government developed in a climate of turmoil motivated by the economic crisis that presented itself with increasingly alarming characteristics; because of the turmoil that arose in the countryside in favor of the realization of land reform and a vigorous campaign of national scope for the recovery of the oil fields of La Brea and Pariñas that illegally continued to operate the American company International Petroleum Company.
-The leadership of the opposition was assumed by the architect Belaunde, who organized a new mass party: People's Action,which was preparing for the next general election, where he would have prominence.
-The newspapers El Comercio y La Prensa also made opposition, which could not counter La Crónica,a newspaper owned by the Prado family, because it was more oriented to sports and police issues.
+The leadership of the opposition was assumed by the architect Belaunde, who organized a new mass party: People's Action, which was preparing for the next general election, where he would have prominence.
+The newspapers El Comercio y La Prensa also made opposition, which could not counter La Crónica, a newspaper owned by the Prado family, because it was more oriented to sports and police issues.
 In the economic order, the biggest problem was budgetary in nature, which had as its origin the recession produced in the United States in 1957.
 Export products were significantly depreciated and dollars were scarce, so the Peruvian currency was devalued.
-Pedro G. Beltrán,the director of the newspaper La Prensa,then went on to support the government (1959) was appointed as Minister of Finance and President of the Council of Ministers.
-The mission was to put finance in order, balance the budget and stabilize the currency, which was achieved, not without first adopting anti-popular measures such as rising gasoline,cutting food subsidies and increasing the tax burden.
+Pedro G. Beltrán, the director of the newspaper La Prensa, then went on to support the government (1959) was appointed as Minister of Finance and President of the Council of Ministers.
+The mission was to put finance in order, balance the budget and stabilize the currency, which was achieved, not without first adopting anti-popular measures such as rising gasoline, cutting food subsidies and increasing the tax burden.
 It was a liberal policy.

 In those years the migrations of the mountains developed a lot and the slums around Lima increased, to the point of talking about the "belt of misery" that was beginning to surround the capital.
 Overall, Prado did not do much to improve the situation and condition of the national majority that continued to live in terrible conditions.

 As the end of government approached, popular discontent was undeniable.
 The strikes were slashed and boisterous and even violent protests were made in the streets.
 In addition to economic policy, the president's own personality, pompous and frivolous in difficult times, was criticized.